alice01m/API-Testing-Portfolio/README.md

 # API-Testing-Portfolio

-## Get Synonyms for the Word "Sad"
+## Get synonyms for the word "sad"

 ### Project Overview